Growth and Historical Evaluation of ERP

-There was continued development of MRP system during 1980s.
-The need moves beyond shop floor and MRP II was introduced incorporating planning element of distribution as well as forecasting requirement.
+There was continued development of MRP system during the 1980s.
+The need moves beyond shop floor, and MRP II was introduced incorporating planning element of distribution as well as forecasting requirement.

 ERP was introduced in late 1980 to integrate other business functionalities not covered by MRP or MRP II.
 It is not confined to manufacturing only but covers all facets of organization such as: